jvanulde/data-old/_pages/en/index.md

                 {% for folder in site.static_files %}

-                    {% if folder.path contains path and folder.path contains p and folder.path contains '/er/' %}
+                    {% if folder.path contains path and folder.path contains p and folder.path contains '/er/' and folder.extname == '.zip' %}

                         {% assign geom = "" %}
                         {% assign icon = "" %}